 A generic version of Lipitor called atorvastatin made by the Ranbaxy pharmaceutical company was also the subject of a separate recall.
 Ranbaxy issued the recall because pills were reportedly contaminated with small specks of glass.
 The company claims that continued use of Ranbaxy's atorvastatin poses no safety risks and that the recall was merely a precautionary measure.
 Some pharmacies, including CVS, will allow patients to exchange Ranbaxy atorvastatin for another brand.

 Many people have filed lawsuits against Pfizer to recover compensation for injuries allegedly caused by Lipitor, including debilitating muscle problems as well as cognitive memory loss.
 Since the FDA recently stated that statin medication may increase the likelihood of developing type 2 diabetes, many plaintiffs have alleged that Lipitor caused them to develop diabetes.

 However, the FDA has also stated that the risk of developing type 2 diabetes is so remote that the benefits of statin medication outweigh the risks.
 Generally, these lawsuits claim Pfizer is liable under product liability law.
 Under product liability law, manufacturers and sellers have a duty to provide consumers with adequate warnings about the dangers associated with their products.
 Failing to do so can expose drug manufacturers to liability.

 If you or a loved one was sickened or hurt by Lipitor or another product a lawyer's assistance can be invaluable.
 Drug companies fight lawsuits with armies of professionals experienced at undermining claims.
 An experienced lawyer can help you present your strongest claim and better understand your opponant's stengths and weaknesses.
-Contact a local attorney for a free consultation to discuss your claim.
+Contact a local attorney today to discuss your claim.